flairNLP/flair/resources/docs/TUTORIAL_BASICS.md

 A document can have one or multiple labels that are defined at the beginning of the line starting with the prefix `__label__`.
 One line is converted to a `Sentence`.
-(The `Sentence` object can actually consists of multiple sentences.)
+(The `Sentence` object can actually consist of multiple sentences.)
 The labels are assigned to the `Sentence`.

 To read a file containing text classification data simply point the `NLPTaskDataFetcher` to the file containing